Estimated reading time: 5 minutes

 Advertise your cleaning business.

 Once your cleaning business is all set up, reality will hit.
 The phone will not ring because nobody knows that your business exists.
 That is where advertising comes into play.
 As mentioned earlier, your business plan should include a section describing your marketing plan and a budget for your advertising costs.
-Advertising is an investment in your cleaning services business, and the messaging needs to align with your marketing and growth goals.
+Advertising is an investment in your cleaning services business, and the messaging must align with your marketing and growth goals.

 Some of the most affordable marketing strategies include signage, business cards, online business listings, customer review websites, social media, and advertisements in local mailers.
 If you have a website, that is an excellent way to gain exposure online and communicate your services and value proposition.